Azure/azure-sdk/docs/cpp/design.md

 std::chrono::milliseconds Timeout;
 {% endhighlight %}

-{% include requirement/MUST id="cpp-design-naming-units" %} include units in names when a type based solution to enforce units is not present.
+{% include requirement/MUST id="cpp-design-naming-naming-units" %} include units in names when a type based solution to enforce units is not present.
 If a variable represents weight, or some other unit, then include the unit in the name so developers can more easily spot problems.
 For example:

 {% highlight cpp %}
 // Bad